Meiyonice/pelec201-group1-juanastea/README.md

 This repository contains our **PELEC201 finals project**, a fully developed website inspired by **Juana’s Tea**, a local business in **Lucena City** known for:

-- Home-brewed teas 🍃
+- Milk tea 🍵
+- Graham bar 🍫
+- Fries 🍟
-- Handcrafted beverages 🍹
+- Fruit juice 🍹
-- Delicious food offerings 🥯
+- Burger 🍔

 The project demonstrates our ability to convert a **Figma user interface design** into an actual coded, responsive website using HTML & CSS — no frameworks required!